Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Introduction

-Recalling our previous works, especially in \citet{GS21a}, we have used KMOS Redshift One Spectroscopic Survey (KROSS) data to derive the kinematics of large sample of star-forming disc-like galaxies at $z\sim 1$.
-We have corrected such kinematics to proper rotation curves by correcting the issues related to \hz measurements, such as, beam-smearing\footnote{ {Without Adaptive Optics (AO), an IFU achieves only $0.5\arcsec -1.0 \arcsec$ spatial resolution, whereas, a galaxy from $z\sim 1$ has a typical angular size of $2\arcsec - 3\arcsec$.
+Briefly, in \citet{GS21a}, we used KMOS Redshift One Spectroscopic Survey (KROSS) data to derive the kinematics of a large sample of star-forming disk-like galaxies at $z\sim 1$.
+We converted these observed kinematics into intrinsic rotation curves by correcting the issues related to \hz measurements, such as, beam-smearing\footnote{ {Without Adaptive Optics (AO), an IFU achieves only $0.5\arcsec -1.0 \arcsec$ spatial resolution, whereas, a galaxy from $z\sim 1$ has a typical angular size of $2\arcsec - 3\arcsec$.
 The finite beam size causes the line emission to smear on the adjacent pixels.
-This effect is referred to as `Beam Smearing', which under estimates the rotation velocity and overestimates the velocity dispersion.}} and pressure-support\footnote{ {the kinematics of the galaxies are derived using the emission lines like H$_\alpha$ or [OIII].
-These emission lines arise from the gaseous disc around the stars or the ISM.
+This effect is referred to as `Beam Smearing', which under estimates the rotation velocity and overestimates the velocity dispersion.}} and pressure-support\footnote{ {the kinematics of the galaxies are derived using the emission lines, such as H$_\alpha$ or [OIII].
+These emission lines arise from the gaseous disk around the stars or the inter-stellar medium (ISM).
 If the ISM is highly turbulent, then the emission also experiences a turbulence, i.e., radial force against gravity.
-This turbulence/force scales with the gas density and velocity dispersion.
+This turbulence or force scales with the gas density and velocity dispersion.
 Since the density and velocity dispersion both decrease with increasing radius, this creates a pressure gradient, i.e., $F_{P} \propto -dP/dr$ (where $P \propto \rho \sigma^2$).
-The resulting radial force supports the disc and makes it rotate slower than the actual circular velocity, which might result in declining the RCs and potentially underestimate the dynamical masses}} conditions.
-In particular, we have used 3D-forward modelling of datacubes using $^{3D}$Barolo \citep{ETD15}, which provides somewhat better constraints on kinematics than 2D-kinematic modelling approaches.
-For pressure support, we employed the Pressure Gradient Correction (PGC) method, which make use of full information available in datacube and therefore provides better results than pressure support correction assuming isotropic and constant velocity dispersion, for details we refer reader to \citet[][appendix]{GS21a}.
-This allows us to have a large sample of more than 200 accurate Rotation Curves (RCs) of disc-like galaxies from 6.5 Gyrs (lookback time).
-This large amount of data can help us open a new portal to the Nature of Dark Matter, as well as, allows us a powerful line of investigation to test the $\Lambda$CDM collision-less scenario.
+The resulting radial force supports the disk and makes it rotate slower than the actual circular velocity, which might result in declining the RCs and potentially underestimate the dynamical masses}} conditions.
+In particular, we used 3D-forward modeling of datacubes using $^{3D}$Barolo \citep{ETD15}, which provides somewhat better constraints on kinematics than 2D-kinematic modeling approaches.
+For pressure support, we employed the pressure gradient correction (PGC) method, which makes use of all of the information available in datacube and therefore provides better results than pressure support corrections that assume isotropic and constant velocity dispersion; for details we refer the interested reader to \citet[][appendix]{GS21a}.
+This allows us to have a large sample of more than 200 accurate RCs of disk-like galaxies at $z\sim 1$ (i.e., 6.5 Gyr lookback time).
+This large amount of data can help us open a new portal to the nature of DM, as well as allow us to test the $\Lambda$CDM collisionless scenario.